bank8426/try-express-mongodb/README.md

 Auth

-- Sign out ( By default, it's done on frontend by just removing token from cookie or localStorage.
-To do on backend might need to create new collection for blacklisted tokens)
+- Sign out ( By default, it's done on the frontend by just removing the token from cookie or localStorage.
+To do so on the backend might need to create a new collection for blacklisted tokens)

 Subscription

 - Get all subscriptions
-- Get subscription details by subscription id
+- Get subscription details by subscription ID
 - Update subscription
 - Cancel subscription
-- Delete subscription (May be soft delete)
+- Delete subscription (Maybe soft delete)
 - Get upcoming renewal

 User

-- Create user (No need since when user sign up, it will create user in database, maybe for invitation user case)
+- Create user (No need since when a user signs up, it will create a user in the database, maybe for the invitation user case)
 - Update user
-- Delete user (May be soft delete)
+- Delete user (Maybe soft delete)

 Reminder Email

-- All link in email is not implemented
+- All link in the email is not implemented